devOS-Sanity-Edition/creeper-multidrop/README.md

   </a>
 </p>

-Allows a single charged creeper to drop multiple heads, and have a normal creeper have a 10% chance of dropping heads.
+Allows a single charged creeper to drop multiple heads~~, and have a normal creeper have a 10% chance of dropping heads~~ [will be re-added in a later update].